-Studies in CTV are often intended to quantify a tool's quality through metrics such as learning rate, information retention and accuracy, or qualitative metrics such as interaction patterns of the way people absorb information or approach the tool.
+Studies in CTV are often interested in quantifying a tool's quality through metrics such as learning rate, information retention and accuracy, and qualitative metrics such as interaction patterns of the way people absorb information or approach the tool.
 Questions thus pertain to the quality with which information is acquired and the modalities with which people interact with the visualizations.
-Examples are:
+Examples of questions are: